Lochovice: Etymology

 The name is derived from the personal name Loch, meaning "the village of Loch's people".

 Geography

 Lochovice is located about 13 km south of Beroun and 34 km southwest of Prague.
 It lies mostly in the Hořovice Uplands, only the southern tip of the municipal territory extends into the Brdy Highlands.
 The highest point is at 452 m above sea level.
 The Litavka River flows through the municipality.

 History

 The first written mention of Lochovice is from 1318.
-For most of its history, it was owned by various less important noble families.
+For most of its history, it was owned by various lesser noble families.
 In 1574, Lochovice was promoted to a market town by Emperor Maximilian II, but it later lost the title.

 Transport

 Lochovice is located on the railway lines Prague–České Budějovice and Beroun–Strakonice.